misolee-IT/misolee-IT/README.md

+# Hi there 안녕하세요.
+I'm Miso Lee. 😄

 - 👋 Hi, I’m @misolee-IT
 - 👀 I worked as a PM at an IT app company and have held project manager roles in various industries.
 - 🌱 I’m currently learning to become a game designer.